2. Continuous Enrollment for Degree-seeking Students

 Typically, degree-seeking graduate students enroll in credits every semester until degree completion; however, sometimes circumstances are such that degree-seeking students are unable to enroll for credits.
 Such circumstances may include illness, family issues, financial need, work, or other obligations.

-The exceptions to continuous enrollment discussed in this section address circumstances in which a degree-seeking student must be away from campus and cannot enroll for credits.
+The exceptions to continuous enrollment discussed in this section address circumstances in which a degree-seeking student must be away from their studies and cannot enroll for credits.
 These students must complete the appropriate graduate leave or internship leave paperwork, obtain approval from their faculty advisor and program chair, and submit the paperwork to the Graduate School in advance of the semester they will be away.
 Official leaves of absence, internship leave status, and absences not approved under this policy are included in the time limits to complete a degree.

 - Graduate Leave of Absence.
 Degree-seeking students in active status and in good academic standing who must be away from campus for reasons such as medical issues, family obligations, job obligations, military service, and Peace Corps service, and who cannot maintain continuous enrollment in any given semester, may apply for an official graduate leave of absence.
 See Section A.6 for additional information and procedures.
 Only graduate leave for medical reasons, military service, and Peace Corps service is available to doctoral students in continuous doctoral status.
 Students who are approved for graduate leave while in continuous doctoral status will not be charged the $50 administrative fee.